urmoit/GamerOS/currentbugs.md

 ## Summary

-**Fixed Issues:** 16/48 (33%)
+**Fixed Issues:** 20/48 (41%)
 **Critical Issues:** 1/5 remaining (80% resolved)
-**Logic Errors:** 3/14 remaining (21% resolved)
+**Logic Errors:** 5/14 remaining (35% resolved)

 The OS has critical boot issues that prevent it from starting properly in QEMU.
-The system enters a paused state due to BIOS interrupts being called in protected mode, causing SMM activation and exception loops.
-This must be fixed before the OS can run.
+Despite implementing proper ISR stack frame handling, PIC interrupt masking, and controlled interrupt enabling, the system still enters a paused state due to BIOS interrupts being triggered in long mode, causing SMM activation and exception loops.
+The BIOS interrupts are occurring at a lower level than normal interrupt handling and need to be completely eliminated.
 Additional issues include infinite loops, memory leaks, null pointer dereferences, and performance problems that should be addressed for stability and reliability.